ch-stark/gitops-fleet-samples/README.md

 * OpenShift GitOps (Argo CD)
 * Fork of the repository
 * Clusters (for import) or Cloud Provider (for provisioning)
 * Subscription Admin role.
-(Connect to your hub and run the `./makeAppSubAdmin` script
+(Connect to your hub and run the following policy [policy-configure-subscription-admin-hub.yaml](https://github.com/open-cluster-management/policy-collection/blob/main/community/CM-Configuration-Management/policy-configure-subscription-admin-hub.yaml)

 ## What makes it work
 The key is identifying clusters for delivery of resources.
 In Kubernetes resources are Configuration, Policy compliance, and Applications.
 This is